-When you first head off to places in the world that are way too different from where you spend most of your life, a number of things will change that you need to learn to adapt.
-At first, it’s not easy but as you open your mind, accept the changes, and learn to adapt, everything goes smoothly for you.
+When you first head off to places in the world that are way too different from where you spend most of your life, some things will change that you need to learn to adapt.
+At first, it’s not easy, but as you open your mind, accept the changes, and learn to adapt, everything will go smoothly for you.

 Do not wait for anyone or anything.
-You do not need to save thousands of dollars before you started traveling.
-I only had $1,000.00 with me when I packed my backpack and start traveling.
+You do not need to save thousands of dollars before you start traveling.
+I only had $1,000.00 with me when I packed my backpack and started traveling.
 Until to this day, I am still on the road, traveling from one place to another.
 Too often we try to wait for the perfect time to travel, that time when all the stars align, but I’ll tell you, that time never comes.
-You will never have enough money, and there will always be someone’s wedding, birthday, anniversary, etc. Don’t wait.
+You will never have enough money, and there will always be someone’s wedding, birthday, anniversary, and a lot more.
+Don’t wait.
 When you really want to go, just go even if you’ll go alone.

-When I started traveling I have two backpacks, one 40 liters and one 20 liters that I used as a day bag.
+When I started traveling, I have two backpacks, one 40 liters and the other one is 20 liters that I used as a day bag.
 Now, I only have my 40 liters backpack and one foldable bag that I used as a day bag.
-And my 40 liters backpack is not as heavy as you may think, it’s light and only weight at 6 – 8 kgs. so it’s easy for me to go around.
+And my 40 liters backpack is not as heavy as you may think, it’s light and only weight at 5 – 8 kgs. so it’s easy for me to go around.

 Mostly, I do not make itineraries or planned my travels.
 I just go with the flow and see where my feet will take me.
 If there would be times that I want or need to plan my itinerary, I always make sure that it’s flexible.
 So if there will be times that I’ll love the place and want to stay longer, or if I do not like the place and want to leave sooner, it’s easy and not stressful.
 If you’ll be traveling for a short-time, plan one or two activities and let the rest of the day happen.
 It’ll be more enjoyable and less stressful experience.